 The government has the power to take ownership of private lands under the legal doctrine of eminent domain.
 The government can choose to initiate an eminent domain action for a wide variety of reasons, as long as the reason qualifies as a “public use” and the government offers fair compensation to the affected landowner.

-Some of the most common utility takings cases arise out of the following types of projects:
+Some of the most common utility easement takings cases arise out of the following types of projects:

-Generally speaking, utility projects will not require that ownership of an entire property be taken.
+Generally speaking, utility easements will not require that ownership of an entire property be taken.
 Instead, utility companies only seek to obtain an easement, which gives them permanent permission to use part of the land for their intended project.
-Though an easement seems less drastic than a taking of the full property, utility takings cause specific challenges for landowners including reducing the property value or decreasing the productivity of the land.
+Though a utility easement seems less drastic than a taking of the full property, utility takings cause specific challenges for landowners including reducing the property value or decreasing the productivity of the land.
 Easements can also last forever, thereby affecting every subsequent owner of the property.
-For this reason, landowners should always ensure the receive adequate compensation for an easement as part of a utility taking.
+For this reason, landowners should always ensure they receive adequate compensation for an easement as part of a utility taking.

-The eminent domain attorneys at Sever Storey, LLP in Indiana have the knowledge and resources to accurately estimate the amount of compensation you truly deserve for a utility easement or other type of taking.
+The utility easement attorneys at Sever Storey, LLP have the knowledge and resources to accurately estimate the amount of compensation you truly deserve for a utility easement or other type of taking.
 We only handle eminent domain cases and, therefore, we thoroughly understand all relevant laws and legal issues that may arise.
 We always offer free consultations, so please call us at 888-318-3761 for help today.

 What are the unique issues that face commercial property owners in condemnation that can make all the difference?LEARN MORE